 The Forum would like to help communicate and promote existing ways for our neighbourhood to ‘get moving’, groups that meet, and places for people to hold events or just get to know each other.

-- Social and health walks (page on Nightingale garden website) including the Sustrans-supported Nightingale Strollers on Tuesday mornings at 10.30 on Nightingale Park, with easy Tai Chi-based exercises at around 10 most weeks (weather allowing).
+- Social and health walks (page on Nightingale garden website) including the Sustrans-supported Nightingale Strollers on Tuesday mornings at 10.30 on Nightingale Park (weather allowing).

-- QUITE NEW!
-Ping in the park – outdoor table tennis table by the playground at Nightingale Park.
+- Ping in the park – outdoor table tennis table by the playground at Nightingale Park.
 Bats and balls in the club hut to borrow when the garden volunteers are around (A4 poster to print: ping_a4_v2_19nov2016).

 Groups in Cherry Hinton, including for young people: